The Black Colt: Summary

 Some time into their marriage life, Malik rides Black Colt away from the cottage, but Peri-zaad sees her husband in the distance as if he is a completely different man.
 When he returns from his secret ride, the princess inquires him about his origins, and he tells her everything: the horse's help, his step-mother's plans, and his flight to her father's kingdom.
 They agree to keep it his true identity a secret for now before it arises any suspicions.

 Some time later, the princess's nurse goes to Malik's cottage to tell her about her father's illness, and how his two sons-in-law are hunting for venison to use in a healing broth.
 Peri-zaad then asks her husband to ride Black Colt and find deer for her father.
 Meanwhile, the two other sons-in-law ride as far away to Eastern Persia and find a herd of deer.
-They see that the deers are grazing near a splendid tent, which they learn belongs to Shah-zadeh Malik Khorsheed.
+They see that the deer are grazing near a splendid tent, which they learn belongs to Shah-zadeh Malik Khorsheed.

-The two princes are brought to Malik's presence and they do not recognize him the gardener's apprentice.
+The two princes are brought to Malik's presence and they do not recognize him as the gardener's apprentice.
 The duo tell him they are looking for a cure for their king.
 Malik agrees to let them take some venison from his herds, but in exchange they will allow him to brand them as his slaves.
 Both men are perplexed at first, but, thinking no one will ever know beyond the three of them, they consent to be branded and take the venison back to Western Persia.

 Malik thanks his loyal horse, Black Colt, for the idea, and rides it back to his wife before the other.
 He arrives at his cottage and gives her the venison to prepare a broth for her father.
 Moments later, the two other princes arrive with the deer meat and prepare them.
 Three bowls with broth are brought before the king: the first one tasteless, the second one heavily seasoned, but the third, by Peri-zaad and Malik, on point.
 He eats the broth with meat her daughter brought and asks his guards to bring her to him.

 The guards go to the gardener's cottage, but do not find neither the princess nor her husband.
 They decide to leave the palace to begin a search for them all around the country, but as soon as they leave the palace gates, they see a magnificent palace just two miles from the shah's own: Qasr-e-zar-negaar ("The Gold-Pictured Palace").
 Certainly - they think - a fairy prince has come to visit them.